kemploe/NTP-Jadwal-Sholat-ESP8266-on-1.8-TFT-Display/README.md

 ## 4. How it works

 Upon start up the WiFiManager kicks in.
 If a saved WiFi configuration found it will configure NodeMCU as a WiFi Station (STA) and connect to the WiFi Access Point that is configured in the saved configuration.
-Otherwise it will configure NodeMCU as an Access Point with SSID: "JamSholat" and spawn a web page that you can connect using your Smartphone.
+Otherwise it will configure NodeMCU as an Access Point with SSID: "JamSholat" and spawn a web page that you can connect and configure using your Smartphone.
 Once the WiFi has been configured it will switch to STA mode and start the clock.